marcosbarbero/beautiful-jekyll/_posts/2018-06-23-optional-di-spring-en.md

 From the javadocs:

->A variant of {@link ObjectFactory} designed specifically for injection points, allowing for programmatic optionality and lenient not-unique handling.
+>A variant of `ObjectFactory` designed specifically for injection points, allowing for programmatic optionality and lenient not-unique handling.

 Using the same example from above: